clwg/jsonllogger/readme.md

 ## License

-This package is licensed under [Your License Here].
+This package is licensed under BSD 3-Clause License.

----

-This README provides a comprehensive guide for users to install, configure, and integrate the `RotatingCompressJSONLLogger` into their Go applications.
-Make sure to replace placeholders like `github.com/yourusername/jsonllogger` and `[Your License Here]` with your actual repository URL and chosen license.